The Phylum Annelida - the true-segmented worms, comprises over 25,000 species worldwide.

 Freshwater leeches, a subclass of Clitellata, are important components of benthic communities in nearly every freshwater ecosystem; many species also occur in terrestrial and semi-terrestrial habitats, although only one semi-terrestrial leech occurs in North America.
 Leeches are widely distributed throughout the world, and some groups are found in great abundance.

 Oligochaetes, a subclass of Clitellata, represents the most diverse and widely distributed group of annelids in North America.
-Globally, we currently recognize about 5,800 species of freshwater, marine, groundwater, and terrestrial oligochaetes.
+Globally, we currently recognize over 7,000 species of freshwater, marine, groundwater, and terrestrial oligochaetes.

 Polychaeta (bristle worms, sand worms, tube worms, suction-feeding worms) are a primarily marine group with several freshwater species.